apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 <br>

 ### Claim 1.
 Why just SFT?
-Go back to pretraining.
+Pretrain on rollouts.

 You have a bunch of data now, that looks like your target domain.
 So why not build a pretraining dataset?
 Pretrain on those filtered rollouts.

 There is <a href="https://arxiv.org/abs/2510.03264">evidence</a> that including some reasoning data in your base model, before the model is quenched, greatly benefits it in ways that SFT cannot replicate.
+I phrased it as a claim, but Nvidia has sort of proven it already.

 I hypothesize that this has downstream benefits more domains than just baking in useful reasoning patterns.
 I think this probably works basically no matter what your objective is, whether you're using `<think>` tags or not.
 It would be really surprising to me if this were not the case.
 But needs testing.